What is Down's Syndrome?

 It was finally happening.
 The moment I had been waiting for almost nine months.
 I was finally in labour.

-After my extremely quick delivery I had been expecting to have my skin to skin contact with our little boy, but unfortunately this was not to be.
+After my extremely quick delivery, I had been expecting to have skin-to-skin contact with our little boy, but unfortunately, this was not to be.
 Our baby had been born with difficulty breathing and was rushed into NICU (neonatal intensive care unit) straight away.
-Sam was lucky enough to see him and a kind nurse took some pictures for us to send to family and friends.
+Sam was lucky enough to see him and a kind nurse took pictures for us to send to family and friends.
 I didn't see my son for another two hours, once I was all fixed up.

-I spent the first week of Harry's life on the transitional care ward in the hospital, which drove me crazy as I had never spent time in hospital before and as far as I was concerned there was absolutely nothing wrong with me, labour had been easy and I was recovering well.
-The only upside was I was literally seconds away from Harry and could visit at anytime.
+I spent the first week of Harry's life in the transitional care ward in the hospital, which drove me crazy as I had never spent time in a hospital before and as far as I was concerned there was absolutely nothing wrong with me, labour had been easy and I was recovering well.
+The only upside was that I was literally seconds away from Harry and could visit any time.
 During that week I was often found walking between my room and Harry at all times of the day and night.
 I just couldn't bear to be away from him.

 It took me a long time to stop blaming myself, and the truth of it is there is nothing you can do to prevent a genetic syndrome.
 It just happens.